 Companies like Microsoft call the concept "reskilling," and it could be the best way to get veterans into emerging technology jobs.

-YouGov, a global, data-driven public opinion company, recently conducted a study funded by Microsoft that found 87% of hiring professionals think corporate-sponsored IT training and reskilling are more valuable than college degrees for veterans who want a career in technology.
+YouGov, a global, data-driven public opinion company, recently conducted a study funded by Microsoft that found 87% of hiring professionals think corporate-sponsored information technology (IT) training and reskilling are more valuable than college degrees for veterans who want a career in technology.

 An incredible 70% of human resources professionals say they have a hard time fully staffing positions with good, reliable people.
 Another 72% say they can't keep people in those jobs for long.

-These same professionals are beginning to look to American military veterans for the soft skills they bring to the table, skills that make them more likely to stay in a position and thrive.
+These same professionals are beginning to look to American military veterans for their soft skills, which make them more likely to stay in a position and thrive.
 A recent LinkedIn study found that vets are more likely to stay with a company that hires them -- and more likely to rise up in those firms.

-Veterans looking for a career in Information Technology, for example, can find a reskilling course at a company like Microsoft, which offers what it calls the Microsoft Software & Systems Academy (MSSA) -- just for vets.
+Veterans looking for a career in IT, for example, can find a reskilling course at a company like Microsoft, which offers what it calls the Microsoft Software & Systems Academy (MSSA) -- just for vets.

 MSSA is an intense 18-week course for jobs in fields such as cloud development, cloud administration, cybersecurity administration, or database and business intelligence administration.